-From flu epidemics like swine flu to hurricanes, marketers love capitalizing on fears selling food which boosts immunity with zero scientific evidence to hand sanitizers where hand wash would suffice.
+From flu epidemics like swine flu to hurricanes, marketers love capitalizing on fears of selling food that boosts immunity with zero scientific evidence to hand sanitizers where hand wash would suffice.
 Fear raises adrenaline which leads to the release of epinephrine, which produces a satisfying sensation, more so for adrenaline junkies.
 Fear of failure is higher than the promise of success.
 More men end up going to the gym to avoid a flabby body than to develop muscles.
 Fear is used to sell

 - Fear of failure is higher than the promise of success.
 More men end up going to the gym to avoid a flabby body than to develop muscles.

 - Fear is used to sell home security systems to single women and life insurance to men with families.

 - Mother of all fears is the fear of a first-time mother.
 Women are more prone to fear and guilt than men.
-First-time mothers even more so.
-From selling tons of child safety equipment to food items which require a small finishing touch, first-time mothers are the biggest opportunity for the marketers.
+First-time mothers are even more so.
+From selling tons of child safety equipment to food items that require a small finishing touch, first-time mothers are the biggest opportunity for marketers.

 - Pharma companies capitalize on the fear of social isolation due to being overweight, being bald, having sexual performance issues, having cancer, etc. Sometimes they terrorize with minor things like restless leg syndrome and even shyness.
 Among big pharma, twice as much money is spent on advertisement than actual R&D.

-- Fear of staleness – Whole Foods use chalked boards to display prices to evoke the feeling of freshness, toilet papers in hotel rooms are sealed to imply room cleaning, seafood sold on ice, tomato-colored bottle of Heinz and sweating cans of coke are all meant to disguise into believing that the food is fresh and free of preservatives.
+- Fear of staleness – Whole Foods use chalked boards to display prices to evoke the feeling of freshness, toilet papers in hotel rooms are sealed to imply room cleaning, seafood sold on ice, a tomato-colored bottle of Heinz, and sweating cans of coke are all meant to disguise into believing that the food is fresh and free of preservatives.